Dragon Quest VI: Story

 Dragon Quest VI opens as the Hero and his party of a mysterious woman and a bulky man approach Murdaw, the demon king's castle.
 After the woman uses an ocarina to summon a dragon, the party enters the castle and comes face to face with the Dreadfiend Murdaw (Demon King Mudō "魔王ムドー" in Japanese version).
 Overpowering the trio, the demon king appears to destroy each member of the party, but suddenly, the Hero wakes up in the mountain town Weaver's Peak.
 Tania, a young woman from Weaver's Peak, insists that he was having a bad dream and introduces herself as his sister.

 After getting out of bed, the town elder tasks the Hero to get a crown in preparation for the annual Mountain Spirit festival, which takes him to Haggleton.
 The hero finds out the man who is supposed to make the crown has gone out somewhere to the northwest of town and never came back.
 The Hero heads in that direction and finds a large hole with the crown maker just barely hanging on.
 The hero attempts to rescue him and succeeds, but in the process, slips and falls to the world below.
 In this mysterious world, the Hero finds a nearby town in which the townspeople cannot see him.
-The Hero receives tip from one of the townspeople: There is a special well to the north from which people who enter never come back; the Hero heads in that direction, enters the well, and returns to his world.
+The Hero receives a tip from one of the townspeople: There is a special well to the north from which people who enter never come back; the Hero heads in that direction, enters the well, and returns to his world.

 After receiving the ceremonial crown from the crown maker for no charge after saving his life, the Hero heads back to Weaver's Peak just in time for the festival to begin.
 During the festival, the Hero receives a mysterious vision that a great evil will take over the world; the elder asks him to leave the village in preparation for this disaster.
 The next day, the Hero finds out that the world that he stumbled onto was called the "Phantom World" and is given a pass by the elder that allows him entry into Somnia, where he can meet the king.